Satyam-git-hub/Discrete-maths-practicals/README.md

 # Discrete_curve
-## Contains solutions to all Discrete Practicals, Q8 is in python.
-Deal with it!
+## Contains solutions to all Discrete Practicals